 *Disclaimer: Visit Bristol gifted me a media pass to the city’s attractions, plus a selection of summer activities as part of their #SummerinBristol campaign – some of which I have listed here.

-10 summer day trips from Bristol
+10 summer days out near Bristol

 30 miles from Bristol, Longleat makes a jam-packed family day trip with tons of wildlife to see, including a sea lion and hippo-filled lake, farm animals, brand new Koala Creek (the only place to see koalas in England) and plenty of animal encounters.
 Don’t miss the world-famous safari drive through wild roaming animals (if you don’t want to self-drive you can take the bus for £5 each), but don’t be put off by tales of monkey destruction, you can by-pass this en route and still see the other animals if you choose.
 There’s also the biggest kids’ adventure playground (with a splash park) I’ve ever seen, a couple of rides, a giant maze and the gardens of this gorgeous mansion house to explore.
-To celebrate their brand new marsupials Longleat are running Aussie-themed activities all summer-long, including an indoor beach!

 Are you like me and keen to make more day trips to Wales?
 Just over an hour away in the Welsh Valleys is Grade 1* listed Cyfarthfa Castle (the best example of a 19th century Ironmaster’s residence to have survived in South Wales), perched high on a hill overlooking emerald green hillsides, the town of Merthyr Tydfil and the historic site of the Cyfarthfa Ironworks.
 The grounds – kempt flower gardens, green fields, woodland and lakes – stretch out over 65 hectares, with an animal trail available from reception to entice children to explore.
 There’s also a splash pad, mini train (seasonal opening times apply), museum, adventure playground and cafes onsite.